 You can use a long sleeved or a short sleeved polo shirt but it must have a collar.

-Don't be like me and wear a thick cotton shirt in 100 degree weather and end up lying on the shower floor eating dried mango and drinking the shower water!
+Don't be like me and wear a thick cotton shirt in 100 degree fahrenheit weather and end up lying on the shower floor eating dried mango and drinking the shower water!
+The first lesson I learned playing in a hot country, was to NEVER wear chinos and a cotton polo - your head feels like it's going to explode!

 Depending on your preference, you can choose between shorts and slacks.
 Keep in mind, they need belt loops.
 No drawstring or soccer shorts.